ASC’S COMPREHENSIVE PLAN FOR A SAFE RE-OPENING FOR OUR ACTORS, AUDIENCES, AND STAFF.

 - Universal Masking: All patrons, staff, and volunteers will wear masks at all times.
 This helps keep our acting company safe!

 - We are reducing seating capacity by over 50% and overall building capacity by 70%.
-This season there will be no Gallant Stools, no one seated in the front row, and seating blocks will be spaced six feet apart.
+This season there will be no Gallant Stools, no one seated in the front two rows, Lord’s Chairs, and seating blocks will be spaced six feet apart.

 - We will be using ticket scanners and digital tickets to avoid passing paper tickets back and forth.
 Ticket scanning will be outside.